CondeNast/atjson/CONTRIBUTING.md

 ***

 AtJSON is comprised of a bunch of packages, monorepo style.
-We use [:dragon:lerna](https://lernajs.io) to manage these dependencies.
+We use [:dragon:Lerna](https://lernajs.io) to manage these dependencies.

-Before getting started, we need to install lerna:
+Before getting started, we need to install Lerna:

 ```bash
 npm install -g lerna